Inside advertising: On innovation, inclusion and the customer experience

-Akama Davies is the Director of Global Solutions & Innovation at Xaxis—part of GroupM and WPP—where he specializes in delivering outcome-driven media through multichannel programmatic solutions.
-He’s also cofounder of the diversity, equity, and inclusion consultancy, We Are Stripes.
+Akama Davies is the Director of Global Solutions & Innovation at Xaxis – part of GroupM and WPP – where he specializes in delivering outcome-driven media through multi-channel programmatic solutions.
+He is also co-founder of the diversity, equity and inclusion consultancy, We Are Stripes.

 I’m based in London, but I work with companies all over the world, helping to transform digital media into business outcomes.
 We all know that every advertiser this year has been forced to look at challenges in new ways.
-In my work, which includes helping brands grow through Amazon Advertising, I’ve found that there is an intrinsic synergy between innovation, inclusivity, and customer-centricity.
+In my work, which includes helping brands grow through Amazon Ads, I’ve found that there is an intrinsic synergy between innovation, inclusivity and customer-centricity.

 As a result, the brands I see best positioned for growth in the future are those that recognize and tap into this complementary power.

 Today, that begins with understanding that, in a short period of time, all of our customers have changed and will continue to do so.

 Be customer-centric with an evidence-based approach

 Technological advancements are constantly shifting consumer behaviours and expectations.
 The number of channels to engage consumers has grown exponentially, and shopping options continue to increase.
 In short, the purchase funnel has become a purchase maze, and the consumer journey is more complex than ever.

 To make sense of this complexity and continue growing our businesses, we need to use an evidence-based approach, powered by data, to understand the current context and needs of customers.

 We can’t rely on many of the methods and metrics we used even just a year ago.
 Plenty are already outdated.
 That’s why many businesses have turned to programmatic advertising.
 It’s a method of using technology with data science and AI to make marketing more efficient and accountable, so you can measure and understand the impact of every media dollar spent against a desired objective.
 But it also gives advertisers opportunities for innovation.